Lamzka/Lamzka/README.md

 - Hi, I’m Raymond besson, or just call me Lamzka, thats all up to you

-- Im a third year Creative software development student at Grafish Lyceum Utrech,
+- Im a fourth year Creative software development student at Grafish Lyceum Utrech,

 - Languages i know: